-You made a two-line change to src/api/routes.ts on a Windows machine, ran git diff, and saw 3,000 lines changed — every single line in the file.
-Or a teammate’s PR shows a massive red-green diff where the only real change is a single import statement, but all the green lines have a subtle ^M at the end when viewed in raw mode.
-Git’s core.autocrlf and .gitattributes line-ending rules converted CRLF to LF (or vice versa) when staging the file, producing a diff that touches every line.
-The repository now has files in mixed line-ending states, and every commit from a Windows machine risks another explosion.
+You made a two-line change to src/api/routes.ts on a Windows machine, ran git diff, and saw 3,000 lines changed — every line in the file.
+Or a teammate’s PR shows a massive red-green diff where the only real change is a single import, but every green line has a ^M at the end in raw view.
+Git’s core.autocrlf and .gitattributes rules converted CRLF to LF (or the reverse) when staging, so the diff touches every line.
+The repo now holds files in mixed line-ending states, and every commit from a Windows machine risks another explosion.

 Common causes